Escarpment - Martinborough Pinot Noir 2019

 Rated estate (2023 guide) Recommended (Wine producer recommended by Wine Enthusiast)

-At half the price of Kupe, Escarpment's single vineyard wine offers excellent value for one of New Zealand's finest Pinot Noirs.
-Still young, it needs a little time in a decanter or glass, then opens up to reveal a wine that is both attractive and powerful.
-Red fruits, tree sap, tar, and underlying minerality are enveloped in racy tannins.
-Length, elegance, intensity, and regional character are all present, as is the ability to age until at least 2028.
+At half the price of Kupe, Escarpment’s single-vineyard wine offers excellent value for one of New Zealand’s finest Pinot Noirs.
+Still young, it needs a little time in a decanter or glass before opening up into a wine that is both elegant and powerful.
+Red fruit, tree sap, tar, and underlying minerality are wrapped in racy tannins.
+Length, elegance, intensity, and regional character are all present, along with the potential to age until at least 2028.

 Vinous